 Trafalgar Law also had one: Doflamingo's younger brother Rocinante/Corazon.
 Who ultimately sacrificed his life to save him from Doflamingo himself.

 Admiral Sengoku had a Number Two, whom he took in and raised when he was a child.
 Said Number Two was the aforementioned Corazon.

-Word of God states Gekko Moriah found Perona when she was a child and has raised her ever since, so she views him as a father figure.
+Word of God states Gekko Moria found Perona when she was a child and has raised her ever since, so she views him as a father-figure.
 When she heard of his "death" she was deeply saddened, and when she finds out he's still alive, she rushes to join back up with him.

 Since Rebecca's mother died when she was young and her father isn't mentioned, the Living Toy Thunder Soldier is the closest thing to a father she has, having watched over her ever since they met.
 Subverted when it's revealed he is her father, who was turned into a toy by Sugar.

 For a spoilery example Kin'emon isn't Momonosukes true father, but a parental substitute.
 Oden and Toki, Momonosuke's real parents, both boiled/burned to death.
 Kinemon and Momonosuke are so similar (perverted) that Straw Hats were completely duped into thinking they were father and son.